Assessing Relational Quantum Mechanics

 This, of course, would be cheating because, for this to work, one has to first postulate the existence of objects.
-In any case, without a well-developed philosophical underpinning of this sort of ideas.
+What would be needed, of course, is a well-developed philosophical underpinning of this sort of ideas.
 In this regard, Rovelli, as well as works such as \cite{Dorato16,Candiotto17}, have argued that the best developed philosophical framework for this would be Ontic Structural Realism, which argues for the priority of relations over objects \citep{LyR}.

 Another issue we would like to mention has to do with what could be called the ontological status of correlations.
 As it is clear from our overview of RQM, correlations play a very important role in RQM.
 However, given an ontological proposal solely based on quantum events, it is not clear what is meant when it is argued that a correlation obtains.
 Consider again a Wigner's friend scenario.
 According to RQM, a measurement of $S$ by $O$ produces a value actualization for $O$, but not for $P$.
 As a result, we are told, all there is for $P$ is a correlation between $O$ and $S$.
 However, if we take the quantum events ontology seriously, which indicates that all there is in the world are values actualizations, then we would have to conclude, not that what there is for $P$ is a correlation, but that, literally speaking, there is nothing.
 And, of course, without there being things to be correlated, the notion of a correlation is fully empty.